SGafoor/Project-8/README.md

       This tool analyzes commodities market by sector (Energy, Precious metals, Industrial metals, and Agriculture).

 *  ### The questions group found interesting, and why.
-    1. What are commodities market and its performance.
+    1. What is the  commodities market and how did it perform in covid?
-    2. What are the effects of Covid on the selected commodities.
+    2. What are the effects of Covid on the selected commodities?
-    3. How has Covid vaccination affected the trend of the commodities.
+    3. How has Covid vaccination rates affected the trends of these commodities?
-    4. What are the few factors affecting commodoties market
+    4. What are the few factors affecting the commodoties market?

 *  ### Summary of how, and where, the data was found to answer these questions.